songster-sa/aws-developer-associate-notes/readme.md

 - **indexes**
     - local - same primary key, diff sort key - created with table only
     - global - diff primary key, diff sort key - can be created later
+    - The GSI can throttle - provision more RCU and WCU to the GSI
 - **Dynamo DB Streams = change log**
     - stores event data
     - can be used for event triggers